crf8472/libarcsdec/README.md

 ## How to Use

-- Consult the [example application](./examples).
-It illustrates the supported usecases.
+- Consult the [example application](./examples/albumcalc).
+It illustrates how to calculate checksums without caring about the details of input formats.
 - [Build the API documentation](BUILD.md#building-the-api-documentation) and
   view it in a browser